Meg O’Shea, LCPC

 You’re My Ideal Client If…

-you feel stuck and you’re ready to try something different
+You feel stuck and you’re genuinely ready to try something different.

 What I Offer